 This recent legislation, part of the Localism Act 2011, means “Parish Councils and community groups can nominate a public or private asset to be registered on the Assets of Community Value register giving communities the opportunity to collate a bid for an asset, should it be disposed of on the open market.”
 A couple of months later the Cross Inn closed and was put up for sale as a development opportunity, and that’s the point where the Asset of Community Value registration kicked in.
 The local community had 6 weeks to register its intention to bid, so that’s what we did.
 We formed “Save The Bromley Cross”, obtained the necessary local signatures, filled in the paperwork and registered our intention with Tendring District Council.
 That gave us 6 months to raise the funds to make a bid.
 There is no obligation of the owner to accept an offer from a community group, but there was only one way to find out.

 We followed the guidelines from the Plunkett Foundation, a group which helps rural community groups with this sort of project, and even received a small bursary to help with our costs.
 We also received great help and advice from the group that saved the Plunkett Foundation, in Bentley, Suffolk.
 They went through a similar process 2 years ago and now have a thriving village pub.
-In June 2015 we undertook a village survey (using this questionnaire), to determine the level of local support for a community pub, post office and shop.
+In June 2015 we undertook a village survey to determine the level of local support for a community pub, post office and shop.
 The results were very encouraging – from 150 completed questionnaires, two-thirds of people thought a village pub was either important or very important.
-You can see a summary of the results in this presentation.

 A hardcore of about 20 people, with support from a much wider group and the Plunkett Foundation setup and registered a company, The Great Bromley Cross Pub Community Benefit Society Ltd. A Community Benefit Society is a type of not-for-profit business, which must exist for the benefit of the community and is owned by the community.
 We paid for a commercial valuation of the pub and based on this made an offer for the pub and garden, as a public house.
 We made it clear we would not be developing the garden.
 Our offer was not accepted, and we were told that the owners were holding out for the full asking price, £395,000, since they saw the pub as a residential development opportunity.
 The Cross is not worth anywhere near this sort of a money as a pub, and Save The Bromley Cross is not interested in buying a development opportunity.
 Sadly at the start of November 2015 the Post Office, which was situated in a room at the back of the pub, was closed – another terrible loss for our village.